MintzyG/Mint/examples/README.md

 - **paths/** - Usage of the first-class path type for file operations
 - **functions/** - Function declarations, parameters, closures, and higher-order functions
 - **control_flow/** - Pattern matching, conditionals, and loops
+- **packages/** - Organizing code with packages, imports, and subpackages

 ## Running the Examples